brighid/octopress-tentacle/readme.md

   notes when it falls over, and uses the Customize facility to make life easier for the user.

+### How to use it ###

+* Put `octopress-tentacle.el` in a folder in your load-path and eval `(require 'octopress-tentacle)`.
+* Customize `octopress-blog-registry` or the group `octopress` and add information about the name and path of your Octopress blog(s).
+The other fields in `octopress-blog-registry` are not required - the package will figure them out on its own if you leave them blank.
+* Invoke `M-x octopress-make-new-post` to create a new blog post.

 #### Issues: ####
 * I could declare a dependency on markdown-mode, but choose not to because editing Markdown content in text-mode is simple.
 Similarly, there are some